The House (2022) Review: A Surreal Stop-Motion Anthology About Home, Identity, and Human Desire

 IMDb: 6.0

-My Rate: 9/10
+My Rating: 9/10

 Warning:

-Contains alcohol and smoking.
+Contains depictions of alcohol use and smoking.

-Memorable Scene:
+Memorable Scene

-Memorable Dialogue:
+Memorable Dialogue

 "To fix this house, to make a home with good memories for myself."